ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 >You can click on any part of the dashboard and the rest of the dashboard will filter based on the value you select.

 **We would usually title these graphs, set maximums on graphs, specify different colors, etc. to make the Dashboard more appealing before sharing across the enterprise (or at the board meeting).
-But, for the purposes of this demo we will not do that.**
+And you can see in the images that we have done that here.
+But, for the purposes of this demo we will have you do that.**

 # Take a screen capture or screen shot of this dashboard tab to show that you have completed the lab.